g3w-suite/g3w-admin-authjwt/README.md

 Check the [`authjwt/apiurls.py`](apiurls.py) file for a comprehensive list and how to use them.

-You can also find out that they are loaded correctly in your app by using the following command in a terminal shell:
+Find out that they are loaded correctly in your project by running the following command in a terminal shell:

 ```sh
 python3 manage.py show_urls